-Founded on Winyah Bay in 1729, Georgetown became the center of America's colonial rice empire.
-A rich plantation culture developed on a scale comparable to Charleston's, and the historic district is among the prettiest in the state (though reconstruction on eight buildings along Front Street is still underway after a fire in September 2013).
-Today oceangoing vessels still come to Georgetown's busy port, and the Harborwalk, the restored waterfront, hums with activity.
+Founded on Winyah Bay in 1729, Georgetown was once the center of America's colonial rice empire.
+It had a rich plantation culture developed on a scale comparable to Charleston's, and the historic district is among the prettiest in the state.
+Today, oceangoing vessels still come to Georgetown's busy port, and the Harborwalk, the restored waterfront, hums with activity.
 Many of the restaurants along the river side of Front Street have back decks overlooking the water that come alive in the early evening for happy hour.

 Fodor’s Brooklyn has been awarded silver place for its “welcome” and “timely” approach to the NYC borough.More